 The Deputy Secretary for Highway Administration, R. Scott Christie, P.E., is the Governor's Highway Safety Representative for Pennsylvania.
-The Acting Director of the Bureau of Highway Safety and Traffic Engineering, Glenn C. Rowe, P.E., PTOE, is the Coordinator for Pennsylvania's Highway Safety Program.
+The Acting Director of the Bureau of Highway Safety and Traffic Engineering, Daryl St. Clair, P.E., is the Coordinator for Pennsylvania's Highway Safety Program.

 The functions of the Highway Safety Program are conducted by the Program Services Section of the Safety Management Division (SMD).
-The Division Chief of SMD is Girish (Gary) Modi, P.E., who oversees the activities of the Highway Safety Program as well as the Low Cost Safety Improvement Program and Bicycle/Pedestrian Program.
-Gary is also the operational manager for deploying the Integrated Safety Management System (ISMS) and for the development of the Strategic Highway Safety Improvement Plan (SHSIP).
+The Division Chief of SMD is Girish (Gary) Modi, P.E., who oversees the activities of the Highway Safety Program and the Low Cost Safety Improvement Program.
+Gary is also the operational manager for deploying the Integrated Safety Management System (ISMS) and for the development of the Strategic Highway Safety Plan (SHSP).